DNKonanov/snapper-man-test/docs/source/usercases.rst

 .. image:: images/A45_ATTAATNNNNN.png

-Here, we can see few typical types of signal distribution.
+Here, we can see few types of signal distribution.
 The first CATG motif distribution has a clear unimodal shape and visible signal shift, while the second motif TGCA has two modes.
 Note, that shift size can differ for different modes.
 The last plot demonstrates longer ATTAAT methylation site.
 Here, despite a high effect size, the confidence level is quite low.
-The reason is a formal length of the motif since longer motifs are just rarer than shorter ones, so, the statistics values tend to be lower too.
-Generally, the author recommend to be cautios with motifs that have confidince level lower than 3000 regardless of the motif length.
+The reason is a formal length of the motif since longer motifs are generally rarer than shorter ones, so, the statistics values tend to be lower too.
+Generally, the authors recommend to be cautios with motifs that have confidince level lower than 3000 regardless of the motif length.

 *Helicobacter pylori* A45 native vs mutant analysis
 ---------------------------------------------------

-In the previous example, we generated a list of potential H.pylori A45 methylation sites, and few of them has not been described earlier (such as CCAG, GAAC and GGRGA).
+In the previous example, we inferred a list of potential *H.pylori* A45 methylation sites, and few of them has not been described earlier (such as CCAG, GAAC and GGRGA).

-In this example, we will use Snapper for the analysis of H. pylori A45 mutant knocked-out on a gene encoding a methyltransferase with unknown specificity in order to confirm a new MTase experimentally.
+In this example, we will use Snapper for the analysis of *H. pylori* A45 mutant disrupted in a gene encoding a methyltransferase with unknown specificity in order to confirm a new MTase experimentally.
 So, in contrast to the previous case, we expect to see only one motif that has a significant signal shift in comparison with the wild type.

 The running command::